Allen Matkins

 Real Estate

-As explained below, the proposed restrictions added to the Act by the Senate, including mandatory divestment, would make institutional investors’ participation in the build-to-rent market and other markets significantly more challenging.
+As explained below, the proposed restrictions added to the Act by the Senate, including mandatory disposal, would make institutional investors’ participation in the build-to-rent market and other markets significantly more challenging.
+The following is a high-level overview of the provisions of the Act that are expected to impact large institutional investors.
+Additional information will be provided once the Act is in final form.

 Impact on Large Institutional Investors

-Newly added Section 901 of the Act would prohibit large institutional investors — entities that own more than 350 single-family homes — from purchasing additional single-family homes.
+Newly added Section 901 of the Act (titled “Homes are for people not corporations”) would prohibit large institutional investors — entities that own more than 350 single-family homes — from purchasing additional single-family homes unless a statutory exception applies.
 There are currently 11 enumerated “excepted purchases” in the Act.
-As detailed below, three of those exceptions include a mandatory divestment requirement that would require such entities to sell to an individual homebuyer within seven years.
+As detailed below, three of those exceptions include a mandatory disposal requirement that would require such entities to sell to an individual homebuyer within seven years.1

 Relevant definitions include: